 199. The Penal Code criminalizes the taking away of a juvenile (Article 191).
 Illicit keeping or taking a juvenile away from parent, adoptive parent, guardian or other person or institution he/she has been entrusted to, as well as preventing the enforcement of a decision by which a juvenile is entrusted to a specific person is sanctioned by a fine or sentence of up to two years' imprisonment.
 If this act has been committed from greed or other base motives or if the health, upbringing or education of the juvenile has been endangered due to the act, the perpetrator will be sentenced to three months' to five years' imprisonment.
-If the court pronounces a suspended sentence, it may impose an obligation on the perpetrator to deliver the juvenile within a specified time limit to the person or institution which the juvenile has been entrusted to or to enable the enforcement of the decision by which the juvenile is entrusted to a specific person or institution, or the decision determining the manner of
+If the court pronounces a suspended sentence, it may impose an obligation on the perpetrator to deliver the juvenile within a specified time limit to the person or institution which the juvenile has been entrusted to a specific person or institution, or the decision by which the manner of